 The ‘preferences’ window allows you to configure various aspects of Qxw’s behaviour, including how it defines the notions of over- and under-checking.

 Qxw’s system requirements are modest.
-It should work on any reasonably modern Linux system.
-The program is tested and the distributed binary built under Xubuntu 12.04 LTS.
+The Linux version should work on any reasonably modern Linux system; it is tested and the distributed 64-bit binary built under Xubuntu 12.04 LTS.
 A Debian package is available.

 How do I get a copy?